bohdanbobrowski/blog2epub/README.md

 - [X] image download and attachment bug solved (ex. modernistyczny-poznan.blogspot.com)
 - [X] improved resistance to http errors
 - [X] dedicated crawler class for zeissikonveb.de
+- [X] (on GUI) skip value is enlarged on limiet value (if such is set)
+- [X] download progress is much more verbose, also on GUI it can be cancelled everytime

 [&raquo; Complete Change Log here &laquo;](https://github.com/bohdanbobrowski/blog2epub/blob/master/CHANGELOG.md)